-Not far away from this church there are several palaces built by nobility of years gone by.
+Not far away from this church, there are several palaces built by the nobility of years gone by.
 Some of them well visible from the main street (like that of Vileišiai), others, like that of Sluškos (now Academy of Theater and Music), are hidden behind other buildings.

 The architecture of southern Antakalnis is very eclectic with buildings from very different eras standing side-by-side.
-Saints Peter and Paul church as well as the Sapiega manor are a heritage of the 17th century.
-Sapiega palace is now abandoned, but the single storey buildings in its extensive park (now reduced in size) are used by a hospital.
+Saints Peter and Paul church, as well as the Sapiega manor, are a heritage of the 17th century.
+Sapiega palace is now abandoned, but the single story buildings in its extensive park (now reduced in size) have been reused by a hospital.
 You may walk around freely in its area.

 The development of Antakalnis continued in the interwar period when a district of modern white terrace homes was added in front of the Saints Peter and Paul church.
 The borough was further extended by the Soviets who built many blank apartment blocks amidst Antakalnis‘s older manors and wooden homes.
 The expansion continues as some new buildings have been constructed in southern Antakalnis since the 1990s while a former military base is now a Museum of Military Technics full of rusting Eastern European war vehicles.

 The northern part of Antakalnio street (north of the Sapiega palace) is mostly built up by Soviet buildings.
-At the northernmost end there is the Saulėtekis district that serves as a pan-university campus.
+At the northernmost end, there is the Saulėtekis district that serves as a pan-university campus.
 Main campuses of Vilnius University, Vilnius Gediminas Technical University are located here and Mykolas Romeris University also owns a single building partly leased to the Russian language European Humanitarian University owned by the Belarusian opposition.
 16 stories tall student dormitories, nicknamed "New York" by those who live there, dominates the scene.
-Unless you study here there is little to see as the campus is built in 1960s or later.
-Modern University library is however a pleasant exception: free-to-use and open 24/7 its 4 story reading rooms houses thousands of books in the English language including some travel literature (night-time entry restricted to members).
+Unless you study here there is little to see as the campus is built in the 1960s or later.
+Modern University library is, however, a pleasant exception: free-to-use and open 24/7 its 4 story reading rooms houses thousands of English books including some travel literature (night-time entry restricted to members).

-In the east of Antakalnis there is the Antakalnis cemetary where Lithuania‘s most notable artists are buried as well as multi-national soldiers and victims of war: the members of ill-fated Napoleon‘s Grande-Armee, the Polish troops of 1919-1920 as well as those killed by the Soviet invaders in 1991.
+Two cemeteries crown the forested hills east of Antakalnis.
+Antakalnis cemetery serves as the national pantheon for Lithuania's artists, politicians as well as multi-national soldiers and victims of war: the members of ill-fated Napoleon‘s Grande-Armee, the Polish troops of 1919-1920 and those killed by the Soviet invaders in 1991.
 Nearby picturesque Saulės (St. Peter and Paul) cemetery is much older (19th century), providing a final resting place for the pre-war nobility and ordinary citizens alike.

 Žirmūnai is a largely rebuilt borough that has some hidden gems.